 On April 18, 2008 the Company entered an agreement with RedChip Companies Inc. and Partner Media4Equity Inc. for investor relationship program for 12 months period.
 The Company secures and delivers 306,570 restricted common shares with a strike price of \$0.70 for a 12 months period in connection with RedChip investor relationship services.
 The compensation for Media4Equity services is the delivery of 1,500,000 restricted common shares with a strike price of \$0.75 for the contract period.
+This agreement expired on April 18, 2009.
+We elected not to renew it.

 On May 17, 2008 the Company entered into an agreement with Wakabayashi Fund LLC in order to arrange financing for working capital as an intermediary.
 Wakabayashi Fund LLC provides capital funding services including serving as an investment banking liaison and acts as capital consultant for a six month period.
 The Company issued 111,111 shares of restricted common stock upfront at \$1.35 per share.
 Additionally, the Company agreed to pay for the capital funding services 7% success fee.
+This agreement expired on November 17, 2008 without any funds raised as a direct result of services provided by the Wakabayashi Fund.
+We elected not to renew it.